 These kinds of numbers have prompted the U.S. government to require electronic stability control on all passenger vehicles by 2012.
 Consumer Reports found that by 2009, 73 percent of all cars and a whopping 99 percent of SUVs already had standard ESC.
 Another 11 percent offered it as optional equipment on cars [source: ConsumerReports.org].
 As for Mercedes-Benz, which first used ESC in 1995, all the cars under its corporate umbrella (including tiny smart cars and luxurious Maybachs) have electronic stability control as standard equipment.

-For more information about electronic stability control as well as other safety and regulatory devices, follow the links on the next page.
+For more information about electronic stability control as well as other safety and regulatory devices, follow the links below.